EE2029 - Introduction to Electrical Energy Systems

 Synthetic biology is an interdisciplinary branch of biology and engineering.
-The aim is to systematically engineer genetic circuits to manipulate life, programming organisms to perform any desired task.
+The aim is to systematically engineer genetic circuits to manipulate life, programming/controlling organisms to perform any desired task.
 Research demands contemporary gene synthesis technology and advanced biotechnological techniques to build living systems—often by using skills attained by training in many fields.

 The International Genetically Engineered Machine (iGEM) competition is a worldwide synthetic biology competition involving high school students, undergraduate students, and graduate researchers.
 PEng Lab has been supervising and training undergraduate students to compete at iGEM since 2017.
 Outcomes of our undergraduate students can be viewed at the following links: 2021, 2019, 2018, and 2017.
 In particular, our team won Best Manufacturing Project, Best New Part Collection, and Best Wiki in 2021.
 We also came Second in the Undergraduate Grand Prize.